 If you haven't spoken to some of your relatives in years, don't feel obligated to invite them to your wedding.
 Remember, your wedding is a celebration for you and the person you're marrying and your immediate family; it's not a family reunion.
 Don't feel required to extend an invite to everyone in your family tree.

 If you're hoping to rectify some of your friendships with people you've grown apart from or no longer speak to frequently, you may feel inclined to invite them to your wedding to make this happen.
 But between mingling with all your other guests and squeezing in some one-on-one time with your new spouse, your wedding is far too busy an event to attempt to rekindle your relationship.

 Just because you share a cubicle with a person at work or you eat lunch with them on occasion doesn't mean they have to make your guest list—especially if you're keeping your wedding on the smaller side.
 Instead, plan a work happy hour to celebrate.

 If you have anyone on your guest list you're inviting just because they invited you to their own wedding years ago, do yourself a favor and cross them off.
 Unless they're still good friends of yours, there's no obligation to invite them to your celebration.

 They may live next to you, but your close proximity doesn't mean buying them dinner on your big day.
-Unless you're super friendly with them on the regular, don't feel obligated.
-If you're worried it may get awkward not to invite them, or you feel you need to acknowledge the elephant in the room in passing, just inform them that you wanted to keep the celebration small.
+Unless you're super-friendly with them on the regular, don't feel obligated.
+If you're worried it may get awkward not to invite them, or you feel you need to acknowledge the elephant in the room in passing, just inform them that you want a small celebration.

 If you have that one friend who's infamous as an unruly wedding guest or is always getting kicked out of bars and clubs, you may want to consider cutting them from your list.